 - Restate or expand the idea into a well-defined concept.

-- Spare the concept with potential buyers who may have value and let them critique, upgrade, modify and define a value for the modified concept.
+- Share the concept with potential buyers who may have value and let them critique, upgrade, modify, and define a value for the concept.

-- Conduct a market assessment to obtain an initial sense about the potential for the concept if converted into a usable product.
+- Conduct a market assessment to obtain an initial sense of the potential for the concept if it’s converted into a usable product.

 - Engage your technical staff to define an approach to transforming the concept into a viable product.

-- Beta test the product in those key markets defined above.
+- Beta test the product in your key markets (defined above).

 - Develop your new product market introduction.

-In this blog, we will attack Step 1: Restate your idea into a well-defined concept.
+In this blog post, we will attack the first step: Restate your idea into a well-defined concept.

 Restate Your Idea into a Well-Defined Concept

 A concept statement has three key elements:

 - What benefits do we propose the concept will bring to the market?